-Award amounts are for up to 50% of a project’s budget with a required minimum budget of $3,000 before it will be considered.
-The maximum award amount is $15,000 (for projects with a $30,000+ budget).
-The Kenan Institute Small Research Grants are matching grants that require the PI to contribute additional funding (ex. departmental research contributions) for the remainder of the project costs.
-The Small Research Grant funding cannot be used toward salary support or course buyout nor can a researcher’s salary be used as a matching component of the grant.
+Award amounts are for up to 50 percent of a project’s budget.
+The maximum award amount is $10,000 (for projects with a $20,000+ budget).
+The Kenan Institute Small Research Grants are matching grants that require the PI to contribute additional funding for the remainder of the project costs.
+The Small Research Grant funding cannot be used toward salary support or course buyout, nor can a researcher’s salary be used as a matching component of the grant.
 A PI can only have one active Kenan Institute Small Research Grant at a time.

-Matching funds can come from a variety of sources including personal research funds (RATS accounts), other grants, or departmental support.
-Additionally, the Global Business Center has a small bucket of available matching funds.
-See below for details.
+Matching funds can come from a variety of sources, including personal research funds (RATS accounts), other grants and/or departmental support. .

-- Short description of how the project aligns with the mission of the Kenan Institute and/or one of its affiliated centers
+- Description of how the project aligns with the Kenan Institute’s core focus areas

 - Quality of research objectives and proposed design